isomerpages/isomer-conversion-scripts/README.md

 4. Navigate to `src/amplify-migration/sqlcommands.txt`
 5. Copy over the appended commands in the file and run them on production DB
 6. If a redirects\_<repo-name>.json is created, copy and paste the file over to the corresponding Amplify app under the `Rewrites and redirects` tab name.
-7. Check to see if there are any errors being reported in the `repos-with-errors.txt`.
+7. Check to see if there are any errors being reported in the `logs.txt` file.
-8. As a sanity check, visit the site's staging site to see if everything is working as intended (look our for resources + images are loading properly)
+8. As a sanity check, visit the site's staging site to see if everything is working as intended (look our for resources + images are loading properly), check for any unexpected uncommitted `.md` file changes in the repo directory (/isomer-migrations/<repo-name>).

 ### Notes